Contact Us Today (424) 372-3112

 California Penal Code 368 elder abuse is defined as follows:

-• Anyone who knows, or should know, an elder or dependent adult who under circumstances likely to produce great bodily harm or death, willfully causes or allows them to suffer or inflict unjustifiable physical pain or mental suffering, or having care or them, willfully causes or allows the elder to be injured, or places them in a situation in where their health is endangered.
+• Anyone who knows, or should know, an elder or dependent adult who, under circumstances likely to produce great bodily harm or death, willfully causes or allows them to suffer or inflict unjustifiable physical pain or mental suffering, or having care or them, willfully causes or allows the elder to be injured, or places them in a situation in where their health is endangered.

 • The victim was 65 years old or older:

-• You knew, or should have known, the victim was at least 65 years old at time of the abuse
+• You knew, or should have known, the victim was at least 65 years old at the time of the abuse

-• You willfully caused unjustified physical pain or mental suffering on victim, or you allowed someone else to do so
+• You willfully caused unjustified physical pain or mental suffering on the victim, or you allowed someone else to do so

 • Your conduct occurred under circumstances that might have endangered the health or life of the elder